howzagoin/UltimaAtera/README.txt

 - Searches for the last used device associated with a contact name.
 - If a device is found, automatically adds the device name to the ticket.

+5. Automatically refreshes the page anytime a public reply is sent or an internal note is saved.
+C'mon Atera, do I have to submit a feature request? https://atera.uservoice.com/forums/936306-ideas-and-feedback

 Installation
 Download the Extension: